silverstripe/silverstripe-framework/docs/en/reference/templates.md

 ## Scope

 In the `<% loop %>` section, we saw an example of two **scopes**.
 Outside the `<% loop %>...<% end_loop %>`, we were in the scope of the page.
 But inside the loop, we were in the scope of an item in the list.
 The scope determines where the value comes from when you refer to a variable.
 Typically the outer scope of a page type's layout template is the page that is currently being rendered.
 The outer scope of an included template is the scope that it was included into.

+### Up

-When we are in a scope, we sometimes want to refer to the scope outside the <% loop %> or <% with %>.
-We can do that easily by using `$Up`.
+When we are in a scope, we sometimes want to refer to the scope outside the
+<% loop %> or <% with %>.
+We can do that easily by using `$Up`. `$Up` takes
+the scope back to the previous level.
+Take the following example:

+	:::ss
+	$Title
+	--
+	<% loop Children %>
+		$Title
+		$Up.Title
+		--
+		<% loop Children %>
+			$Title
+			$Up.Title
+		<% end_loop %>
+	<% end_loop %>

+With a page structure (Blog -> Blog entry -> Child blog entry) the above will produce:

+	:::sss
+	Blog
+	--
+	Blog entry
+	Blog
+	--
+	Child blog entry
+	Blog entry

+### Top

+While `$Up` provides us a way to go up 1 scope, `$Top` is a shortcut to jump to the top most scope of the page.
+Using the previous example but expanded to include `$Top`:

+	:::ss
+	$Title
+	--
+	<% loop Children %>
+		$Title
+		$Up.Title
+		$Top.Title
+		--
+		<% loop Children %>
+			$Title
+			$Up.Title
+			$Top.Title
+		<% end_loop %>
+	<% end_loop %>

+Will produce

+	:::ss
+	Blog
+	--
+	Blog entry
+	Blog
+	Blog
+	--
+	Child blog entry
+	Blog entry
+	Blog

 ### With

 The `<% with %>...<% end_with %>` tag lets you introduce a new scope.
 Consider the following example:

+	:::ss
 	<% with $CurrentMember %>
 		Hello $FirstName, welcome back.
 Your current balance is $Balance.
 	<% end_with %>

 Outside the `<% with %>...<% end_with %>`, we are in the page scope.
 Inside it, we are in the scope of `$CurrentMember`.
 We can refer directly to properties and methods of that member.
 So $FirstName is equivalent to $CurrentMember.FirstName.
 This keeps the markup clean, and if the scope is a complicated expression we don't have to repeat it on each reference of a property.

 `<% with %>` also lets us use a collection as a scope, so we can access properties of the collection itself, instead of iterating over it.
 For example:

+	:::ss
 	$Children.Length

 returns the number of items in the $Children collection.

 ## Pagination

-Lists can be paginated, and looped over page-by-page.
+Lists can be paginated, and looped over to generate pagination.
 For this to work,  the list needs to be wrapped in a `[api:PaginatedList]`.
 The process is explained in detail on the ["pagination" howto](/howto/pagination).

 The list is split up in multiple "pages", each .
 Note that "page" is this context does not necessarily refer to a `Page` class (although it often happens to be one).